 Who did you eat lunch with?

-Technically, “whom” also asks about a person or people, but here they’re the object of the sentence.
-For example, you might ask:
+Technically, “whom” asks about the direct object of the sentence.
+For example:

-It’s on because I’m boiling water for pasta.
+B: It is on because I am boiling water to make pasta.

 Which kind of ice cream would you like, strawberry or chocolate?

 To find out who owns something, start the question with “whose.”

 A: Whose dog is this?

 “How” doesn’t start with WH, but it works the same way as the WH question words.